aorith/neovim-flake/README.md

 #### NixOS

-To declaratively install this flake in a NixOS configuration, add the package to `environment.systemPackages`.
-Here's an example configuration snippet:
+Add the flake and the package to `environment.systemPackages`.
+Either `default` or `nvim-without-config`, here's an example:

 ```nix
 {